NicolasSaumont/gundan/data/MLD.md

-  username VARCHAR(255) UNIQUE NOT NULL, email VARCHAR(255) UNIQUE NOT NULL, password VARCHAR(255) NOT NULL, experience INTEGER NOT NULL, tokens INTEGER NOT NULL
+  username VARCHAR(255) UNIQUE NOT NULL, email VARCHAR(255) UNIQUE NOT NULL, password VARCHAR(255) NOT NULL, experience INTEGER NOT NULL DEFAULT 0, tokens INTEGER NOT NULL DEFAULT 0
 )

 collection(